Add a Site-to-Site connection to a VNet with an existing VPN gateway connection

 - Address space: The address space that you want to be routed to the new local network site.

-- Click OK on the Create local network gateway blade to save the changes.
+- Click OK on the Create local network gateway page to save the changes.

 Part 3 - Add the shared key and create the connection

-- At the bottom of the blade, click OK to create the connection.
+- At the bottom of the page, click OK to create the connection.